 In November 2006, the Company signed a production sharing contract for Block 5 offshore Angola.
 The four year primary term with an optional three year extension awards the Company exploration rights to 1.4 million acres offshore central Angola.
-The Company's working interest is 40%.
+The Company's working interest is 40%, and its paying interest is 50% including the government's carried working interest during the exploration phase.

 By a governmental decree dated December 1, 2010, the government-assigned working interest partner was removed from the production sharing contract for cause, and a one year time extension was granted for drilling the two exploration commitment wells.
-In early 2012, the Angolan government granted a further one year extension to November 30, 2012 for drilling the two exploration commitment wells in accordance with the production sharing contract.
+In early 2012, the Angolan government granted a further one year extension to November 30, 2012 for drilling the two exploration commitment wells.
 In July 2012, the Angolan government granted an additional two year extension until November 30, 2014 to drill the two exploration commitment wells.